Who could replace Van Bronckhorst at Rangers?

 Steven Gerrard was a popular appointment at Ibrox in 2018 and remained so despite a lack of trophies in his first two seasons in charge.

-The Englishman, in his first managerial role, eventually ousted Celtic in the title race in season 2020-21 and soon departed for Aston Villa.
+The Englishman, in his first managerial role, eventually ousted Celtic in the title race in 2020-21 but soon departed for Aston Villa.

 Villa Park proved to be a less enjoyable destination for the former England captain, with the Midlands club calling time on his spell in charge after 11 months.